Cesar Chavez: Reception and legacy

 Within Chavez's movement itself, there was concern and criticism of his methods.
 It the early 1970s, for instance, Chavez-supporter George Higgins wrote a private memo arguing that Chavez "appealed very crassly" to feelings of guilt among many "Protestant social actionists" and threatened them "with the enmity of the poor" if they failed to meet with Chavez's demands.
 Many ex-members of the UFW took the view that Chavez had been a poor administrator.
 Other labor unions had long been wary of Chavez's movement, with the UFW gaining a reputation for always wanting money but doing little to assist others.
 In the U.S. union movement, many skeptics believed that Chavez's idealism detracted from his effectiveness as a union leader.
-Paul Hall of the Seafarers International Union of North America met him in Washington DC during the 1970s, at which he criticized Chavez for acting like a saint rather than a union leader, stating that he had become "a fad – the poor man others can support to expiate their sins".
+Paul Hall of the Seafarers International Union of North America met him in Washington, D.C., during the 1970s, at which he criticized Chavez for acting like a saint rather than a union leader, stating that he had become "a fad – the poor man others can support to expiate their sins."
 Some Mexican-Americans were critical of Chavez, believing him an agitator and trouble-maker who was insufficiently patriotic in his views of the United States.
 Some critics believed that Chavez's activism was mobilized largely by the desire for personal gain and ambition.

 Bruns noted that Chavez's movement was "part of the fervor of change [in the United States] of the late 1960s", alongside the civil rights movement and the campaign against the Vietnam War.
 The historian Ronald A. Wells described Chavez as "one of the most important Christian activists in our time," while the theologian Hosffman Ospino called him "one of the most influential social leaders in the history of the United States".
 Pawel referred to Chavez as "an improbable idol in an era of telegenic leaders and charismatic speakers".
 The historian Nelson Lichtenstein commented that Chavez's UFW oversaw "the largest and most effective boycott [in the United States] since the colonists threw tea into Boston Harbor".
 Lichtenstein also stated that Chavez had become "an iconic, foundational figure in the political, cultural, and moral history" of the Latino American community.
-Many Latinos drew inspiration from his movement, including student activists - for instance, UCSC's Cesar Chavez Convocation.
+Many Latinos drew inspiration from his movement, including student activists – for instance, UCSC's Cesar Chavez Convocation.
 He has been described as a "folk saint" of the Mexican-American community.
-A poll conducted by the Los Angeles Times in 1983 found that Chavez was the Latino that the Latinos of California most admired.
+A poll conducted by the Los Angeles Times in 1983 found that Chavez was the Latino whom the Latinos of California most admired.